-Dairy Creek Camp West is the only campground open year-round and offers 43 full-hookup sites, 12 walk-in tent sites, flush toilets, hot showers, and potable water.
+Dairy Creek Camp West is the only campground open year-round and offers 43 full hookups, 12 walk-in tent sites, flush toilets, hot showers, and potable water.

 Dairy Creek Camp East is open March 1-Oct.
-31 and offers 35 full-hookup sites, flush toilets, hot showers, potable water, and a playground.
+31 and offers 35 full hookups, flush toilets, hot showers, potable water, and a playground.

-Hares Canyon Horse Camp is open March 1-October 15 and offers 13 full-hookup sites with four-stall corrals, two double-size full-hookup sites with six-stall corrals, manure bins, flush toilets, hot showers, and drinking water.
+Hares Canyon Horse Camp is open March 1-October 15 and offers 13 full-hookups with four-stall corrals, two double-size full-hookup sites with six-stall corrals, manure bins, flush toilets, hot showers, and drinking water.